tnabtaf/pub_spork/README.md

 ##### Get a Zotero account

 If you don't already have a Zotero account, you'll need to [set one up](https://www.zotero.org/user/register/).
 You'll need to confirm your account through your email.
-You can use the free acount: you won't need any storage for this work as we don't store PDFs in the Galaxy Group.
+You can use the free account: you won't need any storage for this work as we don't store PDFs in the Galaxy Group.

 ##### Install the Zotero client on your computer